I Am...define yourself.

 - the lack of funding to shelters or other political issues within this area

 - the recent issue of covid creating a situation of 5 deaths a week from domestic abuse

 - coercive and economic control as it is not always physical violence.

 I'm using the covid guidelines of my professional body.
 I may enter your home to work and I carry a mask, hand gel and my own cup.
 Do excuse me if I avoid touch points!

 I will be with you for up to an hour.
 This is not a rushed "hit and run" way of working and I care about you having time to process the shoot.
 If you wish to wear make up please do, but avoid a party look.
 I want the real you.
 Clothing wise - lets stay simple.
 I love a vest top or T shirt.
 Though sometimes I get kind of obsessed with a colour!
 No logos and no writing.
-When you choose a backdrop we will find something that complements it.
+We can always plan what you wear together.
 Together we can style this to create art.